silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

  * PostgreSQL ([third party module](https://addons.silverstripe.org/add-ons/silverstripe/postgresql), community supported)
  * SQL Server ([third party module](https://addons.silverstripe.org/add-ons/silverstripe/mssql), community supported)
  * SQLite ([third party module](https://addons.silverstripe.org/add-ons/silverstripe/sqlite3), community supported)

+ ### Connection mode (sql_mode) when using MySQL server >=5.7.5

+ MySQL versions >=5.7.5 the `ANSI` sql_mode setting behaves differently and includes the `ONLY_FULL_GROUP_BY` setting.
+In most cases it is recommended to leave this setting as-is because it results in deterministic SQL.
+However for some advanced cases the sql_mode can be configured on the database connection via the configuration API.

 ## Webserver Configuration

 ### Overview